noBackend/nobackend.org/_posts/2013-05-21-welcome-to-noBackend.md

 gravatar: http://www.gravatar.com/avatar/24fc194843a71f10949be18d5a692682
 ---

 Every app is made out of two kind of things.
-The ones that are unique to your app, and the ones that are not.
+The ones that are unique to your app, and the ones that are the same for every app, user signup, password forget, that kind of thing.

 From a user's perspective, the unique parts sum app to the user interface and the way it behaves.
 The functionality behind the visual facade is taken as granted and expected to just work™.

-These are different concerns that require very different skills, often times accomplished by different developers. noBackend promotes a simpler decoupling of these concerns, so both sides can focus on what they are passionate about.
+The frontend and the backend have different concerns that require very different skills, often times accomplished by different developers. noBackend promotes a simpler decoupling of these concerns, so both sides can focus on what they are passionate about.

 ### A simple example